hyphaltip/CSHL_NGS/lecture/NGS_DNA.slides.md

 ---
 #Using BWA,SAMtools

+    # index genome before we can align (only need to do this once)
+    $ bwa index Saccharomyces
     # -t # of threads
     # -q quality trimming
     # -f output file
+    # for each set of FASTQ files you want to process these are steps
     $ bwa aln -q 20 -t 16 -f SRR567756_1.sai Saccharomyces SRR567756_1.fastq
     $ bwa aln -q 20 -t 16 -f SRR567756_2.sai Saccharomyces SRR567756_2.fastq
     # do Paired-End alignment and create SAM file